thomasloven/lovelace-fullykiosk/README.md

 changed a bug in the documentation.
 Make sure the first line of `kiosk-config.js` says `function`, not `functon`.

+If the log says something about "`FullyKiosk.bind is not a function`", You're probably running the latest version of Fully Kiosk Browser, but not of the script.
+Download the script again, and make sure that you change every occurence of `FullyKiosk` in your `kiosk-config.js` to `LovelaceFullyKiosk`.

 If that didn't work, you'll need to know a little trick.
 When you change a script (e.g. `kiosk-config.js`), you need to avoid that your browser gets a cached version without your new changes.
 The easiest way to do